Osteoporosis is a condition characterised by weakened bones that fracture easily. After menopause many women are at risk of developing osteoporosis.

 These receptors respond to oestrogen.
 Selective oestrogen receptor modulators (SERMs) are medications that work by blocking the oestrogen effect at some receptor sites, while prompting an oestrogen effect at others.
 In bone, these medications work like oestrogen and lead to an increase in bone mass (density) and reduce vertebral fractures in women with low bone density.
 The main SERM medication in Australia is raloxifene (Evista).
 Potential side effects of SERMs include hot flushes and a slight increased risk of deep vein thrombosis (DVT), but SERMs do not increase the risk of breast cancer.

-Please refer to AMS fact sheet on The Role of SERMS after Menopause
+Please refer to AMS fact sheet on SERMs – their role in menopause management

 Bisphosphonates are medications that reduce the resorption of bone.
 They reduce vertebral, hip and other fractures Possible side effects of treatment include gastrointestinal upset and in particular, gastroesophageal reflux (heartburn),and a rare, but important side effect of osteonecrosis (death of bone) of the jaw.